 - Texas 14,910

 - New Jersey $96,890

 - Alaska $93,060

 Job Growth, Salary and Related Fields

 Jobs in physical therapy are expected to increase much faster than average over the next decade.
 This is due almost entirely due to the aging baby boomer population, which will require professional medical services, especially those of a physical therapist, as they will provide rehabilitative therapy for individuals in the range of high risk for cardiac arrest.
 Advancements in technology have allowed the treatment of previously deadly problems to be survivable, also increasing the need for physical therapist to assist in the rehabilitative process.
 Outpatient care has also been affected by technology, allowing for quicker recovery, and the use of physical therapists to assist in normalizing motion.

+Individuals interested in physical therapy may also be interested in a career in art therapy, music therapy, dance therapy, or occupational therapy.
 For more information, check out our Physical Therapy Career Guide on our blog.